cloudnative-pg/cloudnative-pg/docs/src/postgresql_conf.md

 ### Managed extensions

-As anticipated in the previous section, Cloud Native PostgreSQL automatically manages the content in `shared_preload_libraries` for some well-known and supported extensions.
+As anticipated in the previous section, CloudNativePG automatically manages the content in `shared_preload_libraries` for some well-known and supported extensions.
 The current list includes: